iamlooper/Android-Enhancer/app/README.md

 ## Notes

-- You can check `aosp_enhancer.txt` in Internal storage / Android.
-It will show you what type of tweaks AOSP Enhancer has applied.
-- No new features are going to be added in this magisk module variant.
-Only the main tweaks will be updated & nothing else.
-You can check out app variant to see the new features in it which will come soon if they are not available right now.
+- More new features are coming soon.
+Not only just kernel tweaks but customization related tweaks too.
+Stay tuned.

 # Download

-Go to [here](https://www.pling.com/p/1875251/) to download AOSP Enhancer magisk module.
+Go to [here](https://play.google.com/store/apps/details?id=com.looper.enhancer) to download AOSP Enhancer app.